Catechism

 A catechism (/ˈkætəˌkɪzəm/; from κατηχέω, "to teach orally") is a summary or exposition of doctrine and serves as a learning introduction to the Sacraments traditionally used in catechesis, or Christian religious teaching of children and adult converts.
 Catechisms are doctrinal manuals – often in the form of questions followed by answers to be memorised – a format that has been used in non-religious or secular contexts as well.
-According to Norman DeWitt, the early Christians appropriated this practice from the Epicureans, a school whose founder Epicurus had instructed to keep summaries of the teachings for easy learning.

 The term catechumen refers to the designated recipient of the catechetical work or instruction.
 In the Catholic Church, catechumens are those who are preparing to receive the Sacrament of Baptism.
 Traditionally, they would be placed separately during Holy Mass from those who had been baptized, and would be dismissed from the liturgical assembly before the Profession of Faith (Nicene Creed) and General Intercessions (Prayers of the Faithful).

-Catechisms are characteristic of Western Christianity but are also present in Eastern Orthodox Christianity.
+Catechisms are characteristic of Western Christianity but are also present in Eastern Christianity.
 In 1973, The Common Catechism, the first joint catechism of Catholics and Protestants, was published by theologians of the major Western Christian traditions, as a result of extensive ecumenical dialogue.

 Format

-Before the Protestant Reformation, Christian catechesis took the form of instruction in and memorization of the Apostles' Creed, Lord's Prayer, and basic knowledge of the sacraments.
-However there were also more comprehensive documents that outlined of the Christian faith, such as the Catechetical Lectures of St. Cyril of Jerusalem, "The Morals" of St. Basil of Caesarea, and the Enchiridion on Faith, Hope and Love by St. Augustine of Hippo.
+Before the Protestant Reformation, Christian catechesis took the form of instruction in and memorization of the prayers and texts needed to participate in Christian liturgies: the Apostles' Creed, Lord's Prayer, Hail Mary and a fundamental understanding of the sacraments and of Faith, Hope and Charity.
+Catholic religious education was often directed to encouraging discipleship, such as the Acts of Bodily Mercy and of Spiritual Mercy, etc. more than being a detailed treatment of doctrine.

+There were also more comprehensive documents that outlined the theology of the Christian faith, such as the Catechetical Lectures of St. Cyril of Jerusalem, "The Morals" of St. Basil of Caesarea, and the Enchiridion on Faith, Hope and Love by St. Augustine of Hippo.
 The earliest known catechism is the Didache, which was written between 60 and 85 AD.
 The word "catechism" for a manual for this instruction appeared in the Late Middle Ages.

-The use of a question and answer format was popularized by Martin Luther in his 1529 Small Catechism.
-He wanted the catechumen to understand what he was learning, so the Decalogue, Lord's Prayer, and Apostles' Creed were broken up into small sections, with the question "What does this mean" following each portion.
-The format calls upon two parties to participate, a master and a student (traditionally termed a "scholar"), or a parent and a child.
+The question-and-answer format calls upon two parties to participate, a master and a student (traditionally termed a "scholar"), or a parent and a child.
 The Westminster Shorter Catechism (1647) is an example:

 Q. What is the chief end of man?

 A. To glorify God and enjoy Him forever!

 Q. What rule hath God given to direct us how we may glorify and enjoy Him?

 A. The word of God which is contained in the Scriptures of the Old and New Testaments is the only rule to direct us how we may glorify and enjoy him.